SAP-samples/btp-setup-automator/docs/FAQ.md

 If you are using a windows machine there might be a default setup for the end of line sequence that is not compatible with Linux namely the `\r\n` as line breaks.
 To get rid of the error you have two options:

-* Switch the end of line sequence setting in the VS Code window you opened via the shortcut the lower right corner of VS Code:
+* Switch the end of line sequence setting in the VS Code window you opened via the shortcut the lower right corner of VS Code (you need to have the `btpsa`file open to see the option):

     ![select CLRF in VSCode footer](pics/faq01.png)